-- Identify and classify terrestrial ecosystems in the LAA according to A Field Guide to Site Identification and Interpretation for the Prince Rupert Forest Region (Banner et al. 1993) and Terrestrial Ecosystem Mapping (TEM), which will be completed to survey intensity level 3 standards (RIC 1998a) and a scale of 1:5,000 - Describe the location, extent and condition of ecological communities of conservation concern - Identify and classify wetland associations following Wetlands of British Columbia: A Guide to Identification (Mackenzie and Moran 2004) and the Canadian Wetland Classification System for tidal water wetlands (NWWG 1997) and characterize wetland functions - Identify the location and extent of old forest ecosystems - Identify the location and abundance of plant species at risk, based on targeted field surveys as applicable - Describe the presence and abundance of invasive and non-native species in the Project Area and transmission line corridor - Provide information on the presence of traditional use plants in the Project Area and transmission line corridor, integrating available Indigenous and local knowledge as applicable - Describe available Indigenous or local knowledge related to vegetation
+- Identify and classify terrestrial ecosystems according to A Field Guide to Site Identification and Interpretation for the Prince Rupert Forest Region (Banner et al. 1993) and Terrestrial Ecosystem Mapping (TEM), which will be completed to survey intensity level 3 standards (RIC 1998a) and a scale of 1:5,000 - Describe the location, extent and condition of ecological communities of conservation concern. - Identify and classify wetland associations following Wetlands of British Columbia: A Guide to Identification (Mackenzie and Moran 2004) and characterize wetland functions. - Identify the location and extent of old forest ecosystems. - Identify the location and abundance of plant species at risk, based on targeted field surveys as applicable. - Describe the presence and abundance of invasive and non-native species. - Provide information on the presence of traditional use plants, integrating available Indigenous and local knowledge as applicable.

-The Application will include a description of the project interactions with vegetation resources, as identified in Table 6.4-1, following the methods outlined in Section 6.4.
+The Application will include a description of the project interactions with vegetation resources, as identified in Table 6.4.1, following the methods outlined in Section 6.4.

-The assessment of project residual effects on vegetation resources will follow the methods outlined in Section 6.4.3.
+The assessment of project residual effects on vegetation resources will follow the methods outlined in Sections 6.4 through 6.8.
 The Application will include:

-- A description of the approach and analytical methods, including any assumptions incorporated into the assessment - A description of the project mechanisms with potential to result in effects to the VC - A description of mitigation measures to manage adverse effects and enhancement measures to augment positive effects - An assessment of positive and adverse effects of the Project and a characterization of project-specific residual effects
+- A description of the approach and analytical methods, including any assumptions incorporated into the assessment - A description of the project mechanisms with potential to result in effects to the VC - A description of mitigation measures to manage adverse effects and enhancement measures to augment positive effects - An assessment of positive and adverse effects of the Project and a characterization of projectspecific residual effects